The History of Reverb, and How it Transforms Time and Space

 As with most effects, there are no hard and fast rules, other than the age-old adage “trust your ears.”
 But here are a few general guidelines to start with.

 As stated earlier, less is more.
 You’ll achieve more natural sounding results using few reverbs, rather than several.
-One short, bright program (small room or plate) and a larger, warmer program (large room or hall) will often be enough to cover most of your mix.
-For best results, insert reverbs into an effect or aux buss, rather than directly into a signal chain.
+One short, bright program, a small room or plate, for example, and a larger, warmer program —say a large room or hall — will often be enough to cover most of your mix.
+For best results, insert reverbs into an aux bus, rather than directly into a signal chain.
 This will enable you to use the same reverb for multiple tracks, while varying the amount of send for each source.

 Drums and other percussive sounds typically sound more realistic with small to mid-sized rooms (shorter reverb tails, shorter pre-delay), or plate programs.
 A longer pre-delay can create the impression of a “phantom” doubled attack, while a longer reverb decay can affect directionality and clarity.
 Too much high-frequency content can create a harsh, brittle sound, particularly on snare drums.
 Lower density settings can also sound coarse and unnatural on drums.
 Higher densities and warmer reverbs will generally deliver better results.

 Acoustic instruments like strings, woodwinds and some vocals can benefit from larger room and hall settings and longer pre-delay times, which can help smooth and add depth.
 Those larger spaces can also be useful in widening a stereo image.
 Overused, a large room sound can “blur” an instrument’s attack and create a “swimmy” sounding mix that lacks definition and directionality.